typesupply/opentype-cookbook/readme.md

 ## All Caps

-There are two features that should be invoked when the user indicates that they want all text converted to uppercase.
+There are two features that should be activated when the user indicates that they want all text converted to uppercase.
 The first feature (case) transforms any glyphs that should be changed to an uppercase alternate.
 You should not define the transformation from lowercase to uppercase for alphabetic forms.
 The layout engine will do that for you.

     feature case {
         sub @punctuationUppercaseOff by @punctuationUppercaseOn;